Mayobridge: Facilities

-On 15 August 1859, Dr. Leahy, the co-adjutor bishop of the diocese, blessed the foundation stone of a new Catholic church to replace the existing, more primitive Mass House put up in 1806 (parts of which are still visible in the disused Parochial Hall); and a curate was appointed to live in Mayobridge.
-The new church, dedicated to St. Patrick, was erected on the site of a former Mass Rock.
-A fine Gothic-style building, reputed to be the largest ‘country' church in the diocese, it could hold up to 600 worshippers in comfort, and commanded a fine view of the surrounding countryside right into County Armagh.
-It was completed on 12 October 1862, with a dedicatory sermon by the Bishop of Kerry, Dr. David Moriarty.
+On 15 August 1859, Dr. Leahy, the co-adjutor bishop of the diocese, blessed the foundation stone of a new Catholic church to replace the existing, more primitive Mass house put up in 1806 (parts of which are still visible in the disused parochial hall); and a curate was appointed to live in Mayobridge.
+The new church, dedicated to St. Patrick, was erected on the site of a former Mass rock.
+A Gothic-style building, reputed to be the largest 'country' church in the diocese, it could hold up to 600 worshippers in comfort, and had views over the surrounding countryside and into County Armagh.
+It was completed on 12 October 1862, with a dedicatory sermon by the then Bishop of Kerry, Dr. David Moriarty.

 A police barracks was moved in 1854 from the Mayo side of the village to the Bavan side, and returned in 1865.

 The local primary school, St. Patrick's Primary School, is located on Chapel Hill.

 Sport

-Mayobridge St. Patrick's is the oldest Gaelic Athletic Association club in County Down.

-The minutes of the Central Council of the GAA record that on April 30, 1888 an application for affiliation was received from St Patrick's, Mayobridge.
+Mayobridge St. Patrick's is a Gaelic Athletic Association club affiliated with the Down County Board.
+The minutes of the Central Council of the GAA record that, on 30 April 1888, an application for affiliation was received from St Patrick's, Mayobridge.
 The acceptance of the application makes it the oldest registered GAA club in the county.
-Mayobridge won their tenth Down Senior Football Championship (and their fifth consecutive championship) in 2008.
-Mayobridge's reserve (seconds) team also won the Down Premier Reserve Football Championship and their minor team won the Down Minor Football Championship in 2008.
+Mayobridge won their tenth Down Senior Football Championship in 2008.
+The club's minor team won the Down Minor Football Championship in 2023.